Quick Summary

 REST enables using various output formats such as JSON, RSS, XML, CSV, and HTML.
 Although, this entirely depends on what you require your API for and the application you possess.
 If you have a public-facing service that you wish to be available via REST API design, you must choose JSON data format.
 Almost in 99% of cases, JSON is the most preferred data format for interacting between payload and response.

 Few key features for consuming API include filtering, sorting, and paging.
 Often, resource collection can be huge.
 The databases behind REST API standards can also get enormous.
 Eventually, it brings down the performance of our systems.
-To eradicate these, we can use,
+To solve these issues, we can use,

 • Filtering: To shrink the query results by certain parameters.
 For example, country or creation date.